 Traditionally, debugging AL has been about examining the behavior of the language runtime, for example, looking into the content of local variables at a breakpoint.
 As of Business Central April 2019, the AL debugger also offers the capability to examine your AL code's effect on the Business Central database.
 The

 enableSQLInformationDebugger setting enables this functionality.
-For more information, see JSON Files.
+For more information, see Launch JSON file.

 View database statistics